Rhesus (play): Plot synopsis

 In the middle of the night, Trojan guards on the lookout for suspicious enemy activity sight bright fires in the Greek camp.
 They promptly inform Hector, who almost issues a general call to arms before Aeneas persuades him this would be ill-advised.
 The best course, Aeneas argues, would be to send someone to spy on the Greek camp and see what the enemy is up to.
 Dolon volunteers to spy on the Greeks in exchange for Achilles's horses when the war is won.
 Hector accepts the offer and sends him out.
 Dolon leaves wearing the skin of a wolf, and planning on deceiving the Greeks by walking on all fours.
-Next, Rhesus, the king of neighboring Thrace, arrives to assist the Trojans soon after Dolon sets out.
+Next, Rhesus, the king of the distant but contiguous nation of Thrace, arrives to assist the Trojans soon after Dolon sets out.
 Hector berates him for coming so many years late, but accepts his arrival; Rhesus responds that he had intended on coming from the beginning, but had been sidetracked defending his own land from an attack by Scythians.

 Meanwhile, making their way to the Trojan encampment with the intention of killing Hector, Odysseus and Diomedes run into Dolon and kill him.
 When they reach their destination Athena guides them to Rhesus' sleeping quarters instead of Hector's, warning them that they are not destined to kill Hector.
 Diomedes kills Rhesus and others, and Odysseus takes his prized horses, before making their escape.
 Rumors spread from Rhesus' men that there had been treachery and that Hector was responsible.
 Hector arrives and casts blame on the sentinels, for, pointing to the sly tactics indicating that the guilty party could only be Odysseus.
 The mother of Rhesus, one of the nine muses, then arrives and lays blame on all those responsible: Odysseus, Diomedes, and Athena.
 She also announces the imminent resurrection of Rhesus, who will become immortal but will be sent to live in a cave.

 This short play is most notable in comparison with the Iliad.
 Here, Dolon's role is pushed to the background, and much more is revealed about Rhesus and the reactions of the Trojans to his murder.